psychemedia/island-storynotes/odo.md

 experienced warrior, wielding at once the keys . _.1(|aa and the sword, another Julius, when the papal authority was in the fullest vigour, Europe might have sunk under a Latin caliphate.
 Whatever may have been the enterprizes wimam jealous of projected by Odo, William viewed them as c fraught with great and impending danger.
 Odo had never shewn any want of fidelity towards his brother ; but William's natural harshness was encreased by age, and still more by the repeated acts of opposition, treachery, and re- bellion, which he had sustained.
 This harass of spirit had gone on encreasing since Waltheofs death : it seemed as if there were no one whom he could trust in the world.
-Odo had stationed himself in the Isle of Wight, preparing to cross over with his troops to Normandy, to Barfleur : here he was suddenly prevented by William, whose measures had been taken so secretly and so determinedly, as to be wholly unforeseen by him whose visions were to be at once irrevo- cably dispelled.
+Odo had stationed himself in the Isle of Wight, preparing to cross over with his troops to Normandy, to Barfleur : here he was suddenly prevented by William, whose measures had been taken so secretly and so determinedly, as to be wholly unforeseen by him whose visions were to be at once irrevocably dispelled.
 Before the Proceres assembled in the royal hall, the King declared all the trou- bles he had received from kinsmen and from strangers, from son and from brother, from friend and from foe.
 It was an impassioned tale of the disappointments of ambition, so often felt and so seldom revealed : an outpouring of his bitter troubles.
 He charged Odo with mis- gjj° on his government, cruelty, treachery ; and asked them for counsel how he should deal with this great

 556 ODO  IMPRISONED.
 .
 M82 _ state offender.
 All were silent : none ventured either to acquiesce in the charges brought against one still so powerful, yet less to con- tradict the angry, the implacable sovereign.
 William commanded that his brother should be arrested ; yet no one dared to attempt to secure Odo's person.
 Whatever his conduct may have been, he was still a bishop : they shrunk back, fearing the censures of the Church, and thus